 |

-see all of the antennas, including the wires for the 2-element 80M parasitic
+clearly see all of the antennas, including the wires for the (now removed) 2-element

-array.
-The 8' tall Christmas Star is quite visible as well.
-Both rotators
+80M parasitic array.
+The 8' tall Christmas Star is quite visible as

-are Hy-Gain T2X tailtwisters.
-Every antenna from 40M on up are fed with
+T2X tailtwisters.
+The top Alfa Spid RAK rotor was replaced with a BIG RAK in 2016.
+Every antenna from 40M on up are fed with CATV hardline.

-CATV hardline.
-I have over 2000' of 3/4" hardline buried in the yard and
+I have over 2000' of 3/4" hardline buried in the yard and up the two

 of these small hills, with the ground sloping down about 50' in most directions.